-One of NYC’s best concealed secrets, Carl Schurz Park is truly a local gem, hidden just off East End Avenue in Yorkville.
-Known for its cultivated gardens, woodland areas, playgrounds and dog run; this beautiful 15-acre public park is a place where locals relax with family and friends.
+One of NYC’s best-concealed secrets, Carl Schurz Park is truly a local gem, hidden just off East End Avenue in Yorkville.
+Known for its cultivated gardens, woodland areas, playgrounds, and dog runs; this beautiful 15-acre public park is a place where locals relax with family and friends.
 The most tranquil location is Peter Pan Garden, a hidden cul-de-sac framed by trees and anchored by a beautiful sculpture of Peter Pan, it’s the perfect spot for reading.
-Along the edge of the park you’ll find the esplanade, which offers sweeping views of the East River and bridges.
+Along the edge of the park, you’ll find the esplanade, which offers sweeping views of the East River and bridges.
 A great place to sit and watch the boats go by.
-If you visit on a Monday, be sure to reserve one of the guided tours of iconic Gracie Mansion.
-The mansion is one of the oldest surviving wood structures in Manhattan, and the official residence of the Mayor of New York City.
+If you visit on a Monday, be sure to reserve one of the guided tours of the iconic Gracie Mansion.
+The mansion is one of the oldest surviving wood structures in Manhattan and the official residence of the Mayor of New York City.

 There’s nothing more striking than the juxtaposition of art and nature; you’ll see plenty of both in Madison Square Park.
 This large open space commissions rotating public art pieces, ranging widely in practice and media, on a regular basis.
 Madison Square Park is a busy, lively space; offering events that cater to kids, music fans, art enthusiasts and horticulture lovers.
 Join locals and tourists alike to line up at one of the food trucks parked nearby along Fifth Avenue and Broadway or stop by Eataly for Italian treats; while naturally snapping photos of the iconic Flatiron building, which anchors it all.
 For a bird’s eye view of the park and surrounding area be sure to visit the Eataly rooftop, a perfect spot to choose the area you want to go and explore next!